celestiaorg/nmt/spec/nmt.md

 Namespaced Merkle Tree, NMT for short, is one of the core components of Celestia blockchain.
 Transactions in Celestia are associated with a namespace ID which signifies the application they belong to.
 Nodes interested in a specific application only need to download transactions of a certain namespace ID.
-The Namespaced  Merkle Tree (NMT) was introduced in the [LazyLEdger article](https://arxiv.org/abs/1905.09274) to organize transactions in Celestia blocks based on their namespace IDs.
+The Namespaced  Merkle Tree (NMT) was introduced in the [LazyLedger article](https://arxiv.org/abs/1905.09274) to organize transactions in Celestia blocks based on their namespace IDs.
 The NMT allows for efficient and verifiable queries of application-specific transactions by accessing only the block header, which contains the NMT root.
 This specification explains the NMT data structure and provides an overview of its current implementation in the repository.